cchitsiang/awesome-stars/README.md

 - [thegooddocsproject/templates](https://github.com/thegooddocsproject/templates) - Templates created by The Good Docs Project - for all your tech writing needs.
 - [docker/awesome-compose](https://github.com/docker/awesome-compose) - Awesome Docker Compose samples
 - [xfirefly/Airplay-SDK](https://github.com/xfirefly/Airplay-SDK) - The Best Airplay SDK supports Airplay Mirroring and AirPlay Casting to a receiver device.
 - [chiphuyen/machine-learning-systems-design](https://github.com/chiphuyen/machine-learning-systems-design) - A booklet on machine learning systems design with exercises.
-NOT the repo for the book "Designing Machine Learning Systems"
+NOT the repo for the book "Designing Machine Learning Systems", which is `dmls-book`
 - [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) - 🧠 Laws, Theories, Principles and Patterns for developers and technologists.
 - [changelogsite/changelog](https://github.com/changelogsite/changelog) - Jekyll powered static site to host your product's changelog.
 Demo -
 - [prabhakar267/WA-Reader](https://github.com/prabhakar267/WA-Reader) - :speech_balloon: WA Reader is a platform to read WhatsApp conversations from email text backups in a easy-to-read UI.